Congregation of St. Basil: Founding

 Amid the turmoil and persecution of the Catholic Church during the French Revolution and after the Reign of Terror, the Archbishop of Vienne, Charles-François d’Aviau Du Bois-de-Sanzay, encouraged Joseph Lapierre to take over the Catholic education of boys in the isolated hill commune of Saint-Symphorien-de-Mahun, Ardèche department.
 Despite difficulties, the school grew, and in 1800, when the political climate was more favourable, the archbishop asked Lapierre to also educate candidates for the priesthood.
 With the addition of Joseph Marie Actorie as director, a minor seminary was founded.
 Increased growth made it necessary to find a new location, and in 1802 the school moved to Annonay in southern France at the suggestion of Henri Léorat-Picansel, a pastor who had previously been in Saint-Symphorien-de-Mahun.

 Ten men, priests and students for the priesthood, formed the staff of the school.
 In the ensuing years, school enrollment grew to over 300 students, and auxiliary institutions were established nearby.
 In the years leading up to 1820, changing French educational laws and changing church administration meant falling enrollment.
 The newly appointed bishop suggested that if they formed an association and bought the property of a nearby school, Maisonseule, that they would have his support.
 This “coincided with a desire for closer religious life already shown by several of the priests teaching in the college.”
 Around 1820, Abbot Bernardin Fustier purchased the Chateau de Maisonseule.

-On November 21, 1822, the Feast of the Presentation of Our Lady, the congregation’s first general chapter was held.
+On November 21, 1822, the Feast of the Presentation of Our Lady, the congregation's first general chapter was held.
 Joseph Lapierre was unanimously elected superior by the nine other priests.
 “To these men he was the very symbol of their determination that this work should not fail.”
 The schools became known for their range of teaching including humanities, rhetoric, philosophy, mathematics, physics and chemistry.

 Previously known as the Teaching Priests of the Ardèche, the founders chose St. Basil as their namesake.
 Their new school, Maisonseule, was in the Parish of St. Basil, but he was also an appropriate choice because he was “a monastic founder, a preacher and an author of a treatise on the study of pagan classics.”

-Other patrons of the Basilians are the Blessed Virgin Mary, St. Joseph, St. Francis of Assisi, St. Thomas Aquinas, and St. John Bosco.
+Other patrons of the Basilians are the Blessed Virgin Mary, Saint Joseph, Saint Francis of Assisi, Saint Thomas Aquinas, and Saint John Bosco.